-This statement is limited to 5-6 pages in length, and should include:
+This statement is limited to 6 pages in length, and should include:

 - A summary of the candidate's professional assignment at Virginia Tech.
-Please provide the percentages of assignment for the faculty member across teaching; research, scholarship, or creative activities; and service and outreach.
+Please provide the percentages of assignment for the faculty member across teaching; research, scholarship, or creative activities; clinical service; and professional service/outreach.
 Provide the context for how the faculty member's accomplishments in terms of quantity and quality should be evaluated.
-Clarify what isn't expected if it is a case that might bring questions to the committee (e.g., master's student and/or Ph.D. student completion). - An evaluation of the academic performance and effectiveness of the candidate in each of the areas of faculty responsibility: teaching and academic advising; research and creative activities; and/or outreach.
-The statement should include the position responsibilities. - If applicable: The expectations for external funding (e.g., grants and contracts), mentoring graduate students (e.g., masters vs. doctoral), publications, and the role that funding plays for the faculty member's research and scholarship in your unit. - Information regarding the quality and appropriateness of publication forums. - Information regarding the significance of keynote presentation/ lecture venues. - A summary of important accomplishments and an interpretation of significant contributions. - If the faculty candidate had an expectation, but did not meet it, please explain the reason(s) for not completing the expectation.
+Clarify what isn't expected if it is a case that might raise questions of the committee (e.g., master's student and/or Ph.D. student completion). - An evaluation of the academic performance and effectiveness of the candidate in each of the areas of faculty responsibility: teaching, student mentorship, clinical service and academic advising; research and creative activities; and/or outreach.
+The statement should include the position responsibilities. - If applicable: The expectations for funding (e.g., grants and contracts), mentoring graduate students (e.g., masters vs. doctoral), publications, and the role that funding plays for the faculty member's research and scholarship in your unit.

+- If the faculty candidate had an expectation, but did not meet it, please explain the reason(s) for not completing the expectation.
 This is especially important for non-mandatory promotion and tenure cases.
 Example: the department expects the candidate to have chaired a doctoral or master's student to completion, but the candidate had not.
-The department head may wish to highlight other evidence that might show the candidate's success in a related area or intermediate progress (e.g., scholarship published with students, student progress towards degree, such as exams completed, etc.).

-- Information regarding the candidate's contributions to an inclusive campus and collegial workplace at Virginia Tech. - An explanation of the procedures by which the candidate was evaluated. - An explanation for any split vote, balancing the majority opinion with sufficient information for the next level of review to understand any disagreement amongst committee members. - A summary of the comments and recommendations from outside reviewers, particularly if an explanation or refutation is warranted.
+The department head may wish to highlight other evidence that might show the candidate's success in a related area or intermediate progress (e.g., scholarship published with students, student progress towards degree, such as exams completed, etc.). - Information regarding the quality and appropriateness of publication forums. - Information regarding the significance of keynote presentation/ lecture venues. - A summary of important accomplishments and an interpretation of significant contributions. - Information regarding the candidate's contributions to an inclusive campus and collegial workplace at Virginia Tech. - An explanation of the procedures by which the candidate was evaluated. - An explanation for any split vote, balancing the majority opinion with sufficient information for the next level of review to understand any disagreement amongst committee members. - A summary of the comments and recommendations from outside reviewers, particularly if an explanation or refutation is warranted.
 The letter should explain why each reviewer is well placed to write an external letter.
-If a reviewer has coauthored with the candidate, provide an explanation of how the reviewer is sufficiently removed from the candidate and how they can provide an independent and unbiased review.
-(Promotion to Professor of Practice only) - Address any gaps in the candidate's record without revealing any confidential information.
-A gap of two or three years or an inversion of a trajectory (research, teaching, outreach, or service) requires a detailed and careful explanation. - Provide any updated accomplishments (i.e. funding, awards, progress of progress of Ph.D. and/or master's students, etc.) - The head or director's statement should clearly state their recommendation on the case. - The head or director's statement should be addressed to the dean. - D. Statement by the department or school promotion committee
+If a reviewer has coauthored with the candidate, provide an explanation of how the reviewer is sufficiently removed from the candidate and how they can provide an independent and unbiased review. - Address any gaps in the candidate's record without revealing any confidential information.
+A gap of two or three years or an inversion of a trajectory (research, teaching, outreach, or service) requires a detailed and careful explanation. - Provide any updated accomplishments (i.e. funding, awards, progress of graduate and/or master's students, etc.) - The head or director's statement should clearly state their recommendation on the case. - The head or director's statement should be addressed to the dean.

+D. Statement by the department or school promotion committee

 This statement should include a detailed evaluation of the candidate and the division of the vote.
 Indicate the vote tally, rather than stating that the vote was "unanimous" or a "positive majority."
-For example, "The departmental committee voted (10-approve, 3-not approve, 1 ineligible, 2 observers) to recommend the candidate for promotion to associate professor of practice."
+For example, "The departmental committee voted (10-approve, 3-not approve, 1 ineligible, 2 observers) to recommend the candidate for promotion to clinical professor."
 An explanation of the negative, ineligible, or non-voting observer votes must be included.